Contents

 Testing Procedure

-All our tests will be on a Ninuki board of size 19x19 or smaller.
-As in assignment1-public-tests.gtp, test cases are written as text files containing a sequence of GTP commands.
-Test cases contain both unnumbered GTP commands to set up a position, and numbered GTP commands to do the tests.
-Each test is followed by the expected correct answer.
+All our tests will be on grids of size 20x20 or smaller.
+As in assignment1-public-tests.txt, test cases are written as text files containing a sequence of commands.
+Each command is followed by the expected correct answer on the next line.

 What to Submit